rage/cyber-security-base-19/data/module-2/part-5/framework.md

 ## ..but Problems tend to Reside in Business Logic

-Whilst frameworks provide ample support against the most common security issues, they do not provide protection against flaws in the business logic of the application.
+While frameworks provide ample support against the most common security issues, they do not provide protection against flaws in the business logic of the application.
 A security consultant does not only look for vulnerabilities that are related to a user breaking into a system.
 She also looks for